richlowe/arm64-gate/README.md

    `nightly`).
 The environment file is in `env/aarch64` in this directory, and is what gets used for bootstrapping.
-1. `make disk` -- Build the disk image which you can give to `qemu(1)` (this will complain about partitions and stuff, ignore it).
-This will also ask for your password, so if you just run `make disk` and let dependencies take over, that won't go great.
+1. `make disk` -- Build the disk image which you can give to `qemu(1)` This will also ask for your password, so if you just run `make disk` and let dependencies take over, that won't go great.

 This is rough around the edges, particularly regarding `Makefile` dependencies